magnusrodseth/disaster-tweets/assignment-2/README.md

 **Feature extraction using Word2Vec:**

-Instead of using tf-idf vectorization, we use Word2Vec to generate word embeddings for each tweet.
+Instead of using TF-IDF vectorization, we use Word2Vec to generate word embeddings for each tweet.
 We will first pre-trained a Word2Vec model on a large document corpus using the `gensim`-library.
 Then, we will use the pre-trained model to generate embeddings for each tweet in our dataset.

 **Modelling using a Random Forest Classifier:**